 – Tea Time @ Main LLC and Tea Time at Main LLC

 – Luxury Jewels Plus LLC and Luxury Jewels + LLC

-Note: The above are just few examples.
-The same things applies if you find names with any of the following: a, an, and, at, by, for, in, plus, the, to, with, &, @, and +.
+Note: The above are just a few examples.
+The same thing applies if you find names with any of the following: a, an, and, at, by, for, in, plus, the, to, with, &, @, and +.